kimz-Q/AGI-26-Conference-/AGI-26.md

 ### 6 — Follow-Up & Reporting

-- Detialed report on the event outcome to be shared with the Stratgic board
+- Detailed report on the event outcome to be shared with the Strategic board
 - All captured contacts entered into CRM with track tags
 - Personalized outreach to priority contacts.